 - Boeing 787-8: Maybe retrofitted.
 They already have highly comfortable Reverse Herringbone seating, making a redesign less urgent.

 - Airbus A330-200/300: Maybe retrofitted.
-There is no long term plan on whether QR intends to keep them as part of their fleet or not.
-They defintely won’t be retrofitted before the entire 777 fleet is done.
+There is no long-term plan on whether QR intends to keep them as part of their fleet or not.
+They definitely won’t be retrofitted before the entire 777 fleet is done.

 - Airbus A340-600: Won’t be retrofitted.
 These planes will be phased out and replaced by more economically A350 jets.